 For more information about editing the mount file for the operating system, refer to the man pages.
-For more information about recommended mount options, refer to Configuring Operating System NFS Mount and Buffer Size Parameters.
+For more information about recommended mount options, refer to the section Section 6.3.3, "Checking NFS Mount and Buffer Size Parameters for Oracle RAC."